 Many people have come to view horticultural LED lighting as the “pink” or “purple” light that has been marketed by many LED horticultural companies.
 And while numerous growers still opt to use this blue/red spectrum of light for plant growth because it offers the best efficacy, many growers now choose to use full spectrum “white” LEDs because it is easier to work under and provides a more even distribution of photons within the PAR range.

-Light between 400 and 700 nanometers on the electromagnetic spectrum, known as PAR (photosynthetically active radiation), are the wavelengths that contribute to photosynthetic activity.
+The light between 400 and 700 nanometers on the electromagnetic spectrum, known as PAR (photosynthetically active radiation), are the wavelengths that contribute to photosynthetic activity.
 Within the PAR range, blue (400-500nm) and red (600-700nm) are known to have the highest photosynthetic efficiency.
-Because of this many manufacturers of LED luminaires have created a red/blue light that produces a magenta or pink coloured light.
+Because of this, many manufacturers of LED luminaires have created a red/blue light that produces a magenta or pink coloured light.
 While this combination may be good for plants and can work in greenhouse applications when growers are using supplementary lighting, it is not ideal in sole-source lighting applications where the pink hue can make it hard to work in and assess plant health.
 For that reason, many growers do not want LED luminaires installed.

 To overcome working in the pink light, many companies now manufacture white or full spectrum LEDs.
 These luminaires include red, blue and green wavelengths, which have been shown to be highly efficient for plant photosynthesis but appear white to people.
 And by providing a complete PAR spectrum in facilities with a complete lack of natural light, plants can use exactly the wavelengths they need, when they need them.
 The white light also makes for a more pleasant work environment and makes plant evaluation and assessment easier for workers.

-For more information on white or full spectrum LEDs check out our newest high efficiency HortiLED Top luminaire.
+For more information on white or full spectrum LEDs check out our newest high-efficiency HortiLED Top luminaire.

 “How will LEDs affect my growing environment?”

 If you are already accustomed to using HPS luminaires, then you are also used to the radiant heat they provide.
-HPS luminaires affect the leaf and ambient air temperature within your growing operation from the extra infra-red radiation they put out.
+HPS luminaires affect the leaf and ambient air temperature within your growing operation from the extra infrared radiation they put out.
 For crops like tomatoes or cannabis, this heat is of great benefit to maintaining proper growth and development.

 However, LEDs differ from HID technology in that they do not create any heat.
 This can have many advantages depending on your application, such as being able to mount lights close to the crop without burning as well as maintaining lower temperatures within the grow facility.
 This can also help by further reducing energy costs for indoor growing facilities in warm locations that would need to use AC or other cooling methods to control the temperature.
-However, if you require a higher temperature for growing you will need to make up for the lack of heat through extra natural gas or electricity.
+However, if you require a higher temperature for growing, you will need to make up for the lack of heat through extra natural gas or electricity.
 If plants get too cool, especially in the winter, it can affect transpiration, growth and morphology, nutrient uptake and CO2 uptake.
 Often the energy savings you would see from LEDs will be lost through the extra heat you will need to supply.

 Transitioning to LEDs may also affect other areas of your growing operation including water management.
 Often growers will require less water under LEDs compared to HPS luminaires because they are not losing as much water through transpiration.
 Nutrient uptake can also be affected and should be monitored regularly for any decrease or increase in nutrients.
 For these reasons we recommend trialing your crop before any large installation of LEDs.